sxsw/rfm/README.md

 ## New in version 2.0

 Ginjo-rfm 2.0 brings some major new features to Rfm.
-Some highlights:

 * Rails-like modeling with ActiveModel
 * Support for multiple XML Parsers